 The lack of an academy trust to run the school has been a major stumbling block.
 According to a law introduced under the previous Conservative government, new schools may not be run directly by local authorities – they must be run by multi-academy trusts.

-Lighthouse Learning Trust is not yet a multi-academy trust – it currently only consists of two Hampshire sixth-form colleges – but North Yorkshire Council says the trust will be working with the DfE to convert to a multi-academy trust.
-It will also be working with the council to agree a plan for satisfying all the technical elements the DfE require before the school can be opened.
+Lighthouse School, which is in Cookridge, is not yet a multi-academy trust – it is currently a standalone secondary school for autistic students – but North Yorkshire Council says the school will be working with the DfE to convert to a multi-academy trust.
+It will also be working with the council to agree a plan for satisfying all the technical elements the DfE require before the new school in Bilton can be opened.

-The council said an opening date for the school would be confirmed in the coming months.
+The council said an opening date for the new school would be confirmed in the coming months.

 North Yorkshire Council has invested £2.4 million in refitting the school for its new role.